Intellectual Property Lawyers | Greyson Legal

 What is Intellectual Property ?

-Intellectual Property (IP) is a form of intangible property right created by a person through their mind, for example, creating an invention or an artistic design.
+In broad terms, intellectual property is a form of intangible property right created by a person through their mind, for example, creating:- an invention, design or brand.

 Why do I need to know about IP ?